AkashSavitala/AkashSavitala/README.md

 <h2>Background:</h2>

-<p>Result-oriented Electrial and Computer Engineering Major with 4+ years of experience in web development, data manipulation, and autonomous navigation with a passion for leveraging technology to drive innovation through in-depth research.
+<p>Electrial and Computer Engineering Major with 3+ years of experience in web development, data manipulation, and autonomous navigation with a passion for leveraging technology to drive innovation through in-depth research.
 Actively seeking opportunities to employ these skills in a professional setting. </p>

 <h2>Projects:</h2>
 <ul>